-The Plaintiff has on 14 December 2017 filed a Writ of Summons and Statement of Claim in this High Court against the Defendant in connection with the payment of Plaintiff's goods and services to supply, install and commission transmitter devices on a project known as "Terrestrial Digital Multimedia Broadcast Center System and Transmisster" which Defendant purportedly has not paid to Plaintiffs.
-The Plaintiff claim are as follows:-
+The Plaintiff has on 14 December 2017 filed a Writ of Summons and Statement of Claim in this High Court against the Defendant in connection with the payment of Plaintiff's goods and services for supplying, installing and commissioning transmitter devices on a project known as "Terrestrial Digital Multimedia Broadcast Center System and Transmisster" which Defendant has purportedly has not paid to Plaintiff.
+The Plaintiff claims are as follows:-

-- a) Outstanding payment on invoices number IV-11/00027 and IV-2012-11-001 for the sum of €511,999.99/-; - b) Interest at the rate of 5% per annum on the above sum from 30 April 2015 to the date of judgment; and - c) Cost and interest.
+- a) Outstanding payment on invoices number IV-11/00027 and IV-2012-11-001 for a sum of €511,999.99/-; - b) Interest at the rate of 5% per annum on the above sum from 30 April 2015 to the date of judgment; and - c) Cost and interest.